A tensor formalism for multilayer network centrality measures using the Einstein product: Computed examples

 \subsection{Example 1: A small synthetic multilayer network}

-Regard a small synthetic unweighted and undirected multilayer network with $L=2$ layers and $N=5$ nodes in each layer.
+Consider a small synthetic unweighted and undirected multilayer network with $d=1$, $K_1=2$, and $N=5$.
 It consists of $10$ edges as shown by the graph of Figure \ref{fig1}.
 Let $\A$ be the adjacency tensor.
 We compute the different multilayer centrality measures discussed using the Einstein product.
 The results are summarized in Table \ref{tab:table1} for $\beta=1$ and $\alpha=0.5/\lambda_{max}$.
-We can see that node $v_2^2$ has the largest centrality measures and, therefore, is the most node, i.e., the most important node.
+We can see that node $v_2^2$ has the largest centrality measures and, therefore, is the most important node.
 This node is followed by node $v_1^1$.
-Node $v_4^2$ is least important having only one connection.
+Node $v_4^2$ is the least important node.
 All centrality measures perform as can be expected.